-I’ve seen my Five Points neighborhood and its real estate come a long way in the several decades years.
+I’ve seen my Five Points neighborhood and its real estate come a long way in the several years and decades..

 The Five Points Historic District was founded in 2002 and is located just north of Lower Downtown.
 That alone has accelerated the pace of renovation and improvements to my neighborhood.